 ON THIS PAGE: You will learn about the different ways doctors use to treat people with MDS.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 This section outlines treatments that are the standard of care (the best proven treatments available) for this specific disease.
 When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
 A clinical trial is a research study to test a new treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
 Your doctor can help you review all treatment options.
 For more information, see the Clinical Trials and Latest Research sections.